01 Software

 Issue API keys from the tenant settings.

-• Client Key: Used in the browser (public, read-only)
+• Publishable Key: Used in the browser (public, read-only).
+Prefix: pk01_

-• Secret Key: Used only on the server (private, read/write)
+• Secret Key: Used only on the server (private, read/write).
+Prefix: sk01_

 The Secret Key is only shown once when created.
 Store it in a safe place.